tshepang/seaplane/seaplane-cli/tests/ui/seaplane-init.md

     seaplane init [OPTIONS]

 OPTIONS:
     -A, --api-key <STRING>    The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --color <COLOR>            Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
-        --force                    Force create the files and directories (DANGER: will overwrite existing files) -h, --help                     Print help information
+        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --force               Force create the files and directories (DANGER: will overwrite existing files) -h, --help                Print help information
-        --no-color                 Do not color output (alias for --color=never) --overwrite <OVERWRITE>    Overwrite select files or directories (DANGER: will overwrite existing data) [possible values: all, formations, flights, config]
+        --no-color            Do not color output (alias for --color=never) --overwrite <ITEM>    Overwrite select files or directories (DANGER: will overwrite existing data) [possible values: all, formations, flights, config]
     -q, --quiet               Suppress output at a specific level and below -v, --verbose             Display more verbose output
     -V, --version             Print version information

 ```